Lumbar fusion is major surgery used to treat the symptoms associated with nerve compression in the lower back.

-Although lumbar fusion is the most common traditional spinal fusion surgery, it normally is not recommended until a patient has undergone weeks or months of conservative treatment.
-If physical therapy, pain medications or exercise prove ineffective in treating lower back pain or sciatica, a physician might suggest traditional open back surgery like fusion as an option.
+Although lumbar fusion is the most common traditional spinal fusion surgery, it normally will not be considered until a patient has undergone weeks or months of conservative treatment.
+If options like physical therapy, pain medication or exercise prove ineffective in treating lower back pain or radiating symptoms, a physician may suggest a traditional open back surgery like fusion as an option.

 Lumbar fusion procedure overview

 Lumbar fusion involves the removal of a large portion of the bone, disc material, ligaments, cartilage or tendons are contributing to nerve root irritation in the lower back.
 Then, the vertebrae within the damaged area are connected, or fused, using hardware like metal screws, metal plates and bone grafts.

 Depending on the location of the affected nerve root, the surgeon will access the spine from the abdomen (anterior lumbar interbody fusion), the side of the body (lateral lumbar interbody fusion), or the back (posterior lumbar interbody fusion).

 Recovery from lumbar fusion can potentially take a year or more.
 This is because the large incisions needed to access the spine also sever supporting muscles, leading to excessive scarring and an often difficult rehabilitation period.

 There are certain factors that can make a lumbar fusion even riskier.
 The chance of a positive surgical outcome is lower when the patient:

 • Has diabetes

 • Has received radiation treatment in the lower back